eliminmax/colortest/README.md

 ␛[48;5;232m  ␛[48;5;233m  ␛[48;5;234m  ␛[48;5;235m  ␛[48;5;236m  ␛[48;5;237m  ␛[48;5;238m  ␛[48;5;239m  ␛[48;5;240m  ␛[48;5;241m  ␛[48;5;242m  ␛[48;5;243m  ␛[48;5;244m  ␛[48;5;245m  ␛[48;5;246m  ␛[48;5;247m  ␛[48;5;248m  ␛[48;5;249m  ␛[48;5;250m  ␛[48;5;251m  ␛[48;5;252m  ␛[48;5;253m  ␛[48;5;254m  ␛[48;5;255m  ␛[0m
 ```

+The MD5 checksum of the output should be `5ee6c8ad78719bc2a515fbee5957ba06`. *Note: I am aware that it is trivial to find MD5 hash collisions, and would not rely on MD5 for security under any circumstance.
+Given the assumption that it looks right, and I just want to validate that nothing is off about the whitespace, I think it should be fine.*